wxi003/MutualExclusionImplementation/README.md

 For every client, the program uses a separate thread.
 The transactions for a unique client should be handled by a distinct thread.
-For appropriate synchronization among the threads (i.e., critical sections are protected against random access by the threads) you must use mutual exclusion-related system functions (such as pthread_mutex_lock(), pthread_mutex_unlock() etc. which will be discussed in the lecture #14).
-As part of your output (i) you must show the number of Accounts and Clients (as per the input file data), and (ii) you must output the balances of each bank account after all the transactions have been performed.
+For appropriate synchronization among the threads (i.e., critical sections are protected against random access by the threads), the program uses mutual exclusion-related system functions (such as pthread_mutex_lock(), pthread_mutex_unlock() etc. which will be discussed in the lecture #14).
+As part of the output (i) the program shows the number of Accounts and Clients (as per the input file data), and (ii) the program outputs the balances of each bank account after all the transactions have been performed.
 For example, the output looks like:
 No. of Accounts: 2